 History

-Here we bring you the fascinating world of history, U.S. history, archeological history, anthropological, natural, and historical figures.
-To know where we’re going we must first understand where we’ve been.
+Here we bring you the fascinating world of history: U.S. history; archeological, anthropological, natural, and evolutionary history; plus historical figures.
+To know where we are going we must first understand where we have been.

 ____________________________________________________________________________________